webuiprovider/fluent/content/enterprise.md

     description: Support services and Enterprise features from the creators and maintainers of Fluentd and Fluent Bit.
     logo: /images/calyptia.svg
     buttonUrl: "https://calyptia.com/"
-    buttonText: "REad More"
+    buttonText: "read More"
     tabOpen: ""
   - title: ITOCHU Techno-Solutions America, Inc.
     description: "Enterprise services from a global IT solution provider.
 Services include: consulting, technology enablement, and a global service desk."
     logo: /images/fluentd.svg
     buttonUrl: "https://fluentd.ctc-america.com/"
-    buttonText: "REad More"
+    buttonText: "read More"
     tabOpen: ""
 ---